Can a Seller Raise the Price of a House After Listing? Yes (And No)

 Why would a seller raise the price?

 Even if you did plenty of research and measured consideration before you worked with your agent to set a list price, there are situations in which you might still see fit to raise it after it’s on the market.
-For instance, this is a hot seller’s market when prices are naturally rising — sharply, and speedily — leading to multiple offers, bidding wars, and other seller-friendly market conditions.
+For instance, if it’s a hot seller’s market when prices are naturally rising — sharply and speedily — leading to multiple offers, bidding wars, and other seller-friendly market conditions.

 Can a seller raise the price of a house?